esphome/esphome-core/docs/index.rst

 Welcome to the esphomelib API docs!
 -----------------------------------

+esphomeyaml docs can be found here: `esphomeyaml docs </esphomeyaml/index.html>`__.

 Here you will find all of esphomelib's API documentation together with some examples.

 Eventually, guides will also be setup here on how to create your own custom components and some basic stuff.

 Supported First Order Integrations
 ----------------------------------